a hyperbolic initial value problem

 At the same time, there is the Courant conjecture, which makes the 2D and 4D space-time worlds unique compared to all other dimensions n (Courant-Hilbert, Methods of Mathematical Physics) p.
 763:

 "Families of spherical waves for arbitrary time-like lines exist only in the case of two or four variables, and then only if the differential equation is equivalent to the wave equation".

 In this context we also note that in current "quantum radiation theories" the Huygens principles is neglected.

 With respect to hyperbolic problems the adequate energy Hilbert space cannot be more regular than the proposed H(1/2) (energy) Hilbert space for the NSE solution.
 We provide a counter example that it is most likely that any H(a) for any a>0 is not sufficient.
 An alternative (“exponential decay”) inner product is proposed with ‘optimal’ shift theorem behavior of the d’Alembert operator.
 The prize to be paid is an extension of current Hilbert scale inner products with polynomial decay coefficients to an inner product with exponential decay.

 We present an 'optimal order' shift theorem for the wave equation with respect to this alternative ("hyperbolic") energy norm.
-At the same time we emphasis that there is only one quantum energy “measure” (as proposed in http://www.fuchs-braun.com/ ) defined by same quantum energy norm.
+At the same time we emphasis that there is only one quantum potential energy “measure” (as proposed in http://www.fuchs-braun.com/ ), which is the quantum potential energy norm.